Computer Task Group (NASDAQ:CTG) Updates FY 2021 Earnings Guidance

-In related news, Director James R. Helvey III bought 5,000 shares of the company’s stock in a transaction on Wednesday, September 1st.
-The shares were purchased at an average price of $8.90 per share, for a total transaction of $44,500.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Corporate insiders own 12.10% of the company’s stock.
+Computer Task Group (NASDAQ:CTG) last posted its earnings results on Tuesday, November 9th.
+The information technology services provider reported $0.13 EPS for the quarter, beating analysts’ consensus estimates of $0.11 by $0.02.
+The business had revenue of $90.60 million for the quarter, compared to the consensus estimate of $91.19 million.
+Computer Task Group had a net margin of 1.81% and a return on equity of 9.67%.
+During the same quarter last year, the firm posted $0.18 EPS.
+As a group, analysts predict that Computer Task Group will post 0.56 earnings per share for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Citadel Advisors LLC purchased a new position in shares of Computer Task Group during the 2nd quarter worth $286,000.
-LPL Financial LLC bought a new stake in Computer Task Group in the 3rd quarter valued at $80,000.
-Morgan Stanley grew its holdings in Computer Task Group by 15.0% during the 1st quarter.
-Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock valued at $296,000 after purchasing an additional 4,055 shares during the last quarter.
-Finally, Millennium Management LLC lifted its position in shares of Computer Task Group by 16.9% in the 3rd quarter.
-Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock worth $127,000 after purchasing an additional 2,304 shares during the period.
-52.77% of the stock is owned by institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+Morgan Stanley boosted its stake in Computer Task Group by 15.0% in the 1st quarter.
+Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock worth $296,000 after purchasing an additional 4,055 shares in the last quarter.
+Citadel Advisors LLC acquired a new stake in Computer Task Group in the 2nd quarter worth approximately $286,000.
+Millennium Management LLC boosted its stake in Computer Task Group by 15.0% in the 2nd quarter.
+Millennium Management LLC now owns 13,655 shares of the information technology services provider’s stock worth $132,000 after purchasing an additional 1,779 shares in the last quarter.
+Finally, LPL Financial LLC acquired a new stake in Computer Task Group in the 3rd quarter worth approximately $80,000.
+Institutional investors and hedge funds own 52.77% of the company’s stock.

 Computer Task Group Company Profile